 Thanks to Suez and the staff who looked after us and showed us how everything that goes in our bins gets processed.

 The Jubilee Garden on Church Road, Roberttown has been refurbished and is now looking great again.
 It has new planting, new bench, a Roll of Honour Board and a large information board telling the history of places and events that have occurred in Roberttown.

-The work was commissioned by the Roberttown Residents Group and carried out by Spen Valley Civic Society and our club are pleased to have been involved by fully the funding the information board.
+The work was commissioned by the Roberttown Residents Group and carried out by Spen Valley Civic Society and our club are pleased to have been involved by fully funding the cost of producing the information board.

-Five of our members braved the wet weather to attend the re-opening and dedication of the garden today which we are sure is a great asset to the village.
+Five of our members braved the wet weather to attend the re-opening and dedication of the garden today which we are sure will be a great asset to the village.